 Executive MBA brings business expertise to architecture, strategic planning

-After senior architect Joe Benesh (EMBA16) launched his own strategic planning company, he drafted a blueprint to tap into what his clients struggled with most.
-His architecture clients needed advice forecasting what they could afford.
-Meanwhile his personal business clients—community groups, chambers of commerce, private companies, and nonprofits— needed expertise in developing strategic plans as part of evolving, guiding, and growing their organizational development.
+After senior architect Joe Benesh launched his own strategic planning company, he drafted a blueprint to tap into what his clients struggled with most.
+His architecture clients, primarily school districts, needed advice forecasting what they could afford.
+At Ingenuity Company, his side business, his clients—community groups, chambers of commerce, private companies, and nonprofits—needed expertise in developing strategic plans as part of evolving, guiding, and growing their organizational development.

-With an Iowa MBA, Joe reframes what he learned from industry-diverse faculty and C-suite classmates to solve his clients’ pivotal business questions.
+With an Iowa MBA, Joe is reframing what he learned from industry-diverse faculty and C-suite classmates to solve his clients’ pivotal business questions.